simonszalai/nfs-dq-frontend/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## Deployment to Render

+This application is configured to deploy on Render with a PostgreSQL database.

+### Prerequisites

+1. A Render account
+2. GitHub repository connected to Render
+3. An existing PostgreSQL database on Render

+### Deployment Steps

+1. **Create a new Web Service on Render:**

+   - Connect your GitHub repository
+   - Render will automatically detect the `render.yaml` file

+2. **Environment Variables:**

+   - `DATABASE_URL` - Set this manually to your existing database connection string
+     - Go to your existing database on Render dashboard
+     - Copy the "External Database URL" or "Internal Database URL"
+     - Add this as an environment variable in your web service
+   - `NODE_ENV` - Set to "production" (already configured in render.yaml)

+3. **Get Your Database Connection String:**

+   - In your Render dashboard, go to your existing database
+   - Copy the connection string from the "Connections" section
+   - Use the "External Database URL" for connecting from your web service

+4. **Database:**

+   - Your existing database will be used
+   - Migrations will run automatically on each deployment via the start script

+5. **Manual Deployment:**
+   If you prefer manual deployment without render.yaml:
+   - Create a Web Service with Docker runtime
+   - Set the DATABASE_URL environment variable to your existing database URL
+   - Deploy

+### Notes

+- Make sure your existing database is accessible from your web service
+- Database migrations run automatically before the app starts
+- The Dockerfile handles all build steps including Prisma client generation
+- If you need to run migrations manually, you can use the Render shell to run `npx prisma migrate deploy`

 ---

 Built with ❤️ using React Router.